Alex-Saunders-Codes/Project_2/Readme.md

 Clean Data
 	Dion: Clean General Information of Schools

+Split clean pandas data into new tables to use pd.to_sql() on

 Data in 3rd Normal Form:
   1) All Attributes are solely dependent on 1 key